This glacial wonderland features stunning scenery, incredible wildlife, and aquatic adventures.

-Created in 1980 to protect some of the most incredible and impenetrable wilderness in Alaska, Kenai Fjords National Park spans 601,839-acres at the foot of Seward.
-Snow and ice cover 60 percent of the park, and lining the edge is the vast 936-square-mile Harding Icefield.
-From the massive icefield, countless tidewater glaciers pour down, carving valleys that fill with seawater to form stunning fjords and icebergs the size of small houses.
+Created in 1980 to protect some of the most incredible and impenetrable wilderness in Alaska, Kenai Fjords National Park spans over 600,000 acres outside of Seward.
+Snow and ice cover 60 percent of the park: lining the edge of the park is the vast 936-square-mile Harding Icefield.
+From the massive icefield, countless tidewater glaciers pour down, carving valleys that fill with seawater to form stunning fjords.

 Kenai Fjords National Park was established as a national monument in 1978.
-It became a national park in 1980 to preserve the fjord and rainforest ecosystems, Harding Icefield, abundant wildlife and historical and archeological remains, and to provide visitor access.
+It became a national park in 1980 to preserve the fjord and rainforest ecosystems, Harding Icefield, abundant wildlife, and historical and archeological remains.

-Seward is 130 miles south of Anchorage and can be reached via the Seward Highway or the Alaska Railroad during the summer months.
+Seward is 130 miles south of Anchorage and can be reached via the Seward Highway year-round or the Alaska Railroad during the summer months.
 Many cruise ships also use Seward as a port-of-call.
-In Seward both tour boats and charter air services provide transport deeper in the Kenai Fjords National Park.
+In Seward, visitors can access the park on tour boats, water taxis, air taxis, and on foot from the Exit Glacier area.

 Explore more things to do in Seward.

 For more information, visit the Kenai Fjords National Park website.